 Service-learning projects that assist non-profit organizations, advocacy organizations or the local community.
 Examples of these projects include web site design, accessibility evaluations, and usability testing for non-profit organizations.

-I try to help students understand computing and information systems principles through lectures, but I also try to use hands-on labs or assignments when appropriate.
-I also try to provide research opportunities for interested students.
-If you are an undergraduate or graduate student who is interested in working on an applied research or service learning project, please review my research and publications pages, and set up a time to meet with me.
+Prior to becoming a faculty member, I spent over eight years in various technology positions, and I also obtained a variety of professional certifications.
+I try to help students understand computing and information systems principles through lectures, but I attempt to use applied labs or assignments whenever appropriate.
+I frequently provide research opportunities for interested students, so if you are an undergraduate or graduate student who is interested in working on an applied research or service learning project, please review my publications page, and set up a time to meet with me.
 Every semester I work with undergraduate and graduate students who are dedicated and motivated towards expanding their learning opportunities beyond the classroom in a way that will have an impact on their education, their future career, and graduate school opportunities.